 I made these muffins for our last Friday tax class a few weeks ago.
 A few days before that one of my friends from the the accounting program, Ben, gave me this book.
 He had gotten it from his grandma but didn’t see himself making cupcakes too often so he gave it to me.
 I was so excited when I got the book and immediately picked out these muffins.
 I have a least a few dozen more dog-eared so I can’t wait to give those a try soon.
 These muffins were delicious– really chocolatey but you can still taste the peanut butter flavor.
 I’m not even sure you can call them muffins as they can definitely be eaten for dessert.
 I just sprinkled some powdered sugar on top as the recipe suggested but they would taste great without it or even with some frosting!

-3/4 cup granulated sugar
+- 3/4 cup granulated sugar

-3 tbsp creamy peanut butter
+- 3 tbsp creamy peanut butter

-1/4 cup fat-free sour cream
+- 1/4 cup fat-free sour cream

-1 cup all-purpose flour
+- 1 cup gluten free flour blend

-1/4 cup baking cocoa
+- 1/4 cup unsweetened cocoa powder

-1/2 cup hot water
+- 1/2 cup hot water

-1/2 tsp baking soda
+- 1/2 tsp baking soda

-1/4 cup semi sweet chocolate chips
+- 1/4 cup semi sweet chocolate chips

-powdered sugar, for topping
+- 1 tbsp powdered sugar for topping

 - Preheat oven to 350 degrees F. Line muffin tin with paper baking cups or grease with cooking spray.